Newo201/study-tracker-client/README.md

 ### Client Side ToDos

-- Add titles and axis labels to graphs
+- Add titles and axis labels to graphs ✓
+- Remove labels when graphs are small
+- Change position of elements on dashboard without causing data to re-render
+    - Probably have to make the API calls at the dashboard level
 - Style out the dashboard page
 - Add in a date picker section